What is Digital Marketing? A Step-by-Step Guide

 Why You Should Use Digital Marketing

 People are on their electronic devices every day, which is why you need to meet them where you know they’ll already be.
 As an example, Americans spend around 11 hours on their devices each day.
-That’s a whole lot of time you could be targeting the right audiences if you had a digital marketing strategy in place.
+According to WP Dev Shed, a whole lot of time you could be targeting the right audiences if you had a digital marketing strategy in place.